Professor Bachman, Chair

 Assistant Professor White

 Chemistry is often referred to as the Central Science.
 As such, it interfaces with and illuminates numerous disciplines including physics, biology, forestry, and geology.
 The General Chemistry course attempts to serve future majors and students from these other disciplines by providing a solid foundational understanding of the central organizational principles of chemistry.
 Courses in the major amplify this understanding by providing an in-depth exploration of the major sub-disciplines: organic, inorganic, analytical, environmental, physical and biochemistry.
 Majors are encouraged to participate in research projects with faculty members, during the school year and in the summer.
 Majors are also encouraged to participate in research groups at other schools during the summers.
-An active seminar series allows students to gain proficiency in oral presentation of technical material as well as to listen to talks by outside speakers.
+An active seminar series allows students to gain proficiency in oral presentation of technical material as well as learn about the frontiers of chemical research from eminent scientists.

 The Department of Chemistry offers the following two majors:

 Chemistry examines the composition, structure, properties, and transformation of matter, from which the material world is constituted.
 Topics examined range from atomic structure to the functioning of biomolecules and modern materials.
 The courses offered and requirements for the major are more fully described below.

 Biochemistry, offered in collaboration with the Department of Biology, explores the molecular basis of life.
 The major provides a sound foundation in biology and chemistry as well as a thorough exploration of the interface between these two traditional disciplines.
 (See the catalog section on Biochemistry for requirements.)

 Entering students with an interest in either of the above majors are strongly encouraged to discuss their academic planning with faculty in the Department of Chemistry as early as possible in their academic career.
 Students interested in advanced placement into Chemistry 102 or 201 should consult the department chair.